FelixCenusa/Aristotles-Puzzle-Solver/README.md

 ## Project Overview

-Aristotle's Puzzle is a classic mathematical problem that involves arranging objects according to specific rules.
-The solver implemented here is designed to find all possible solutions to the puzzle in a minimal amount of time.
+Aristotle's Puzzle is a classic mathematical problem that involves arranging objects in such a way so that every diagonal sums up to 38.
+There are a total of 15 diagonals, 5 in each of the three angles you can look at the puzzle.
+The solver implemented here is designed to find the solution to the puzzle in a minimal amount of time.

 This project originally started as a Python script, but due to the high computational complexity, it was later rewritten in C++ to achieve significant performance improvements.